joshatbond/web-showcases/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+## Using This Template

+1. Create a new repository on GitHub
+2. Set the origin: `git remote set-url <new repo url>`
+3. Set the upstream: `git remote add upstream git@github.com:joshatbond/astro-template.git`
+4. Push to the new repo: `git push -u origin main`

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: